SaaS onboarding best practices for 2024 [+ Checklist]

 Do you inform users how far along they are in completing tasks with progress indicators during the signup, account setup, and SaaS user onboarding of your product?

-3. Welcome New Users
+3. Welcome new users

 Usually, we’re more likely to say “yes” to requests from people we like and are attracted to, whether they’re our closest friends or strangers.